 - Kicking and Screaming (2005) (PG)

-Will Ferrell brings the life to this film as an untalented dad whose untalented son is benched by the hypercompetitive grandpa (Robert Duvall).
+Will Ferrell brings life to this film as an untalented dad whose untalented son is benched by the hypercompetitive grandpa (Robert Duvall).
 In retaliation, Ferrell’s character recruits Mike Ditka and some Italian kids to finally take on his dad in recreational soccer.
-This film hits all the youth soccer stereotypes just right, and earns the number 9 spot on our list.
+This film hits all the youth soccer stereotypes just right and earns the number 9 spot on our list.

 - Brink (1998) (TV-G)

 At the turn of the millennium, Disney was cranking out more made-for-TV sports movies than AOL and CD-ROMs.
 As you might guess, the films were hit-and-miss, but one stands above the fray high enough to garner a spot on this list.
-Before Rocket Power and Tony Hawk landing the “900”, Disney brought the GenX extreme sports craze to kids with Brink.
-The ‘Soul-Skaters’, inline skaters who skate for fun, are getting pushed around by the Team X-Bladz, who have corporate sponsors.
+Before Rocket Power and Tony Hawk landed the “900”, Disney brought the GenX extreme sports craze to kids with Brink.
+The ‘Soul-Skaters’, inline skaters who skate for fun, are getting pushed around by Team X-Bladz, who have corporate sponsors.
 The protagonist, Brink, must choose to stay with his friends or join their rivals and get the glamour.